 - 5. Share files easier with Drive.

-- 6. Pay attention to your other G Suite apps.
+- 6. Try out your other G Suite apps.

 - 7. Establish a system of marks, labels, and priorities.

 - 8. Utilize Advanced Settings (formerly Gmail Labs).

 - 9. Experiment with third-party apps and plugins.

 Microsoft and Google offer very similar email packages, along with peripheral apps that can improve your business.
 For example, Microsoft offers Word and Excel, while Google offers Google Docs and Sheets.